Finding Increased Profits through Better Complaints Management

 Assembling a Complaints Team

 Another best practice is to assign an individual or group of individuals to be responsible for investigating each complaint and seeing it through to resolution.
 The individuals who work with customer complaints must be selected carefully.
-They must be tactful, nice people, and they have to be smart.
-They need to be articulate, intelligent and, above all, empathetic people with high emotional intelligence.
+They must be courteous, friendly people, and they have to be smart.
+They need to be articulate, intelligent, and, above all, empathetic people with high emotional intelligence.
 These individuals should be very knowledgeable about how things work around the organization, with a deep familiarity with the organization's people, systems, and processes.
 They also need a gift for diffusing angry people, maintaining an even tone, even if the person on the phone or at the store becomes angry or profane.[x]

 A complaints team should have some latitude to make decisions on behalf of the company to quickly create resolutions, but also understand when to involve the organization's leadership team when the situation calls for it.
 To keep them, managers will need to provide complaint staff with attractive remuneration -- the business equivalent of combat pay.
-Staffing levels required will vary by industry, the age of the company, growth rate, and newness of the product, with those organizations with the highest growth rates and the newest products requiring the largest numbers of CSR's dedicated to handling complaints.
+Staffing levels required will vary by industry, the age of the company, growth rate, and newness of the product, with those organizations with the highest growth rates and the newest products requiring the most substantial numbers of CSR's dedicated to handling complaints.

 Following Up On Complaints the Walmart Way

 Once a complaint is registered, leaders will want to make sure their team always follows up with complaining customers within a reasonable time frame.
 A best practice is to apply Sam Walton's "Sundown Rule"[xi] by calling customers before the end of the business day.
-With this follow-up, Walmart teaches us, the person investigating the complaint needs to respectfully acknowledge the person's complaint, gather more information and then provide a time when they will get back to them.
-After the organization has completed its review of the complaint, it is best to provide some form of response to the customer.[xii]
+With this follow-up, Walmart teaches us, the person investigating the complaint needs to acknowledge the person's complaint respectfully, gather more information and then provide a time when they will get back to them.
+After the organization has completed its review of the complaint, give some form of response to the customer.[xii]
 In doing so, the representative needs to call the complainant and tell them of their findings and inform the person complaining about what the organization can and cannot do to rectify the situation.
 (One company we worked with, for example, would offer to make a $100.00 donation in the name of the complaining individual to his or her favorite charity.
 For legal reasons, of course, they never admitted or denied any fault in the matter.)

 Protecting the Team